laralimbrick/volleyvision_/README.md

 ## Run locally
 - First, make sure Visual Studio Code is downloaded onto your desktop. (can get it from this link https://code.visualstudio.com/)
-- From opening the link to go to my project in Github, click on the big green button that says 'Code', scroll down to the bottom and click 'Download Zip'.
+- In Github, click on the big green button that says '<>Code', scroll down to the bottom and click 'Download Zip'.
 - Open the folder in VS Code, go to File ▸ Open Folder…, select the volleyvision_ folder, and you should see these files: index.html sketch.js stupid training.mp4
-- Click the Extensions icon (left toolbar) in VS Studio, search Live Server (by Ritwick Dey), and click Install.
+- Click the Extensions icon (left toolbar) in VS Studio (fifth from the bottom), search Live Server (by Ritwick Dey), and click Install.
-- When in the 'index.html' folder, right click and choose the 'Open with Live Server' option.
+- After that extension is downloaded, go back into the folders, go into the 'index.html' folder, right click and choose the 'Open with Live Server' option.
 - Click once to start the video, then use:
   - **N** = end rep and hide until end
   - **Z** = undo point